 To that end, we created the Women-for-Women Power Partners Directory.
 It is a directory of 30+ women-owned businesses that serve and support women entrepreneurs.
 This directory includes a variety of businesses that serve and support women-entrepreneurs in all aspects of their journey.
 We have social media experts, website geniuses, brand specialists, finance gurus, coaches for all parts of your life and business, legal advisors, and so much more.

 I asked these amazing women what their key words of wisdom are for business owners.
-Here are some of my favorites.
+Here are some of my favorites advice from women business owners.

 "Run your own race"